Ui componentsJs snippet

 Changing props after initial render

 Sometimes you may need to manage change settings after a widget has already been initialized, for example, to update user privacy preferences.
-To do this, you can use the render method.
+To do this, you can use the update method.

 The below example illustrates how you change the primary color on the widget when a button is clicked.